-The Wisconsin Special Education Mediation System (WSEMS) provides assistance to parents (or adult students) and school districts in resolving special education disputes.
+The Wisconsin Special Education Mediation System provides assistance to parents (or adult students) and school districts in resolving special education disputes.
 WSEMS offers mediation and facilitated IEP meetings at no cost to either party.
 Below are some frequently asked questions regarding mediation and IEP facilitation.
-For more information, visit the website for WSEMS at www.wsems.us.
+For more information, visit the WSEMS website.

 What is Mediation?

 Mediation is facilitated negotiation in which a neutral third party, a mediator, helps parties resolve their disputes in a private setting.
 The mediator does not impose a decision on the parties, as is done in a due process hearing, but rather assists the parties to work together to identify issues, generate options, and create their own solutions.
 Because mediation is voluntary, either party (or the mediator) may end the process at any time.
 Discussions that occur during the mediation process are confidential.
 A due process hearing does not need to be initiated in order to access mediation services.
 However, mediation may not deny or delay a student's rights to a due process hearing.